Man In Region Charged With Making Threat Of Violence Against School District

 “We worked closely with the school district and District Attorney’s Office to address this matter quickly and efficiently”, said Sheriff Mike Schiff.
 “The investigation is complete and it does not appear that there was any danger to the students or staff at Sullivan West.

-Now, the Sheriff’s Office and the school district are contending with a new problem – misinformation being spread about the incident on social media platforms.
+Now, the Sheriff’s Office and the school district are contending with a new problem – misinformation about the incident on social media platforms.

 “Superintendent Kathleen Bressler made two proper and timely notifications to the parents and students of the school district last week”, said the Sheriff.
 “There is no basis for the current rumors and speculation that persist among social media users," he said.